-Amy Hopwood is a singer-songwriter based in Weymouth, Dorset, and in 2019 launched her second album “All at Sea”.
+Amy Hopwood is a singer-songwriter based in Devon, England, and in 2019 launched her second album “All at Sea”.
 She performs as a duo with Tobias Raven, singing traditional folk with new arrangements, and her own thoughtful, beautiful songs, written in a folk/acoustic style.

 Amy sings in a pure, natural voice, suiting the humanistic nature of her songs.
 The story and emotion are foremost, so depending on the needs of the song, the accompaniment may be minimal, or full and luscious, with a wide variety of instruments such as tenor guitar, bass, banjo, harmonium and whistle.
 Her influences include Suzanne Vega, Elliott Smith, Nick Cave, Tunng and Karine Polwart.